ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

 :math:`N_{enroll}(t) = N_{0} + Prev_{RRMM}(t) \times F_{Isa} \times P`

 Where,
- - :math:`N_{enroll}(t)` is the number of simulants in the registry in year t
+ - :math:`N_{enroll}(t)` is the number of simulants in the registry in year t.
- - :math:`N_{0}` is the number of simulants in the registry at the beginning of the simulation (e.g., 2021-01-01)
+ - :math:`N_{0}` is the number of simulants in the registry at the beginning of the simulation.
+(2021-01-01)
- - :math:`Prev_{RRMM}(t)` is the number of adult (15+ in our sim) prevalent RRMM cases in year t
+ - :math:`Prev_{RRMM}(t)` is the number of adult (15+ in our sim) prevalent RRMM cases in year t.
- - :math:`F_{Isa}` is the proportion of population eligible for Isatuximab treatment
+ - :math:`F_{Isa}` is the proportion of population eligible for Isatuximab treatment.
- - :math: `P` is the proportion of registry candidates that will be selected into the registry.
+ - :math:`P` is the proportion of registry candidates that will be selected into the registry.
 We assume P is a constant number equal to **5%** over time.

 .. _mm5.4: